Shuffle

 Read more: How bitcoin exchange works.

-1. Buying bitcoin cash with the Bitcoin.com Wallet
+1. Buying Bitcoin Cash with the Bitcoin.com Wallet app

-3. Buying bitcoin cash from a centralized cryptocurrency exchange
+3. Buying Bitcoin Cash from a centralized cryptocurrency exchange, like Coinbase

-4. Buying bitcoin cash using our peer-to-peer trading platform
+4. Buying Bitcoin Cash using a peer-to-peer trading platform

-1. Buying bitcoin cash with the Bitcoin.com Wallet
+1. Buying Bitcoin Cash with the Bitcoin.com Wallet app

-The Bitcoin.com Wallet makes it easy to buy bitcoin cash from the convenience of your mobile device or from your desktop.
-Importantly, the Bitcoin.com Wallet is fully non-custodial.
-This means you're always in complete control of your bitcoin cash.
+The Bitcoin.com Wallet app makes it easy to buy Bitcoin Cash from the convenience of your mobile device or from your desktop.
+Importantly, the Bitcoin.com Wallet app is fully non-custodial.
+This means you're always in complete control of your Bitcoin Cash.

 Read more: What's the difference between a custodial and non-custodial digital wallet?

-1. Open the Bitcoin.com Wallet app on your device.
+1. Open the Bitcoin.com Wallet app app on your device.

 3. Follow the on-screen instructions to choose your preferred wallet for depositing*